-These consolidated financial statements, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS") and Interpretations issued by the International Financial Reporting Standards Interpretations Committee ("IFRIC") as issued by the International Accounting Standards Board ("IASB").
+These consolidated financial statements, including comparatives, have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").

-The consolidated financial statements have been prepared on a cost basis except for the convertible loan - derivative component and digital assets that have been measured at fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
-The consolidated financial statements are presented in U.S. dollars, except where otherwise indicated.
+The consolidated financial statements have been prepared on a historical cost convention except for the convertible loan - derivative component and digital assets that have been measured at fair value.
+The consolidated financial statements are presented in United States dollars ("US dollars" or "\$"), except where otherwise indicated.